Myndex/TuttleAndButtle/WCAG3NotReady-Rebuttal.md

 That update instead became the public working draft hosted at [APC-Readability Criterion](https://readtech.org/ARC/).
 The essential beta version has now been in use for over three years.
 It is not "entirely new" though it is a slightly different paradigm.
 And the Bronze Simple mode and BridgePCA modes were designed to be remarkably similar to WCAG2 in practice, to ease the transition, but are substantially more supportive of actual accessibility.

-## SIDEBAR: Organizational Politics
-There is a small group of people obstructing the work toward actual accessibility as it pertains to visual readability.
-Their underlying motivations may seem unclear, though recent insights have demonstrated motivations that are far from altruistic.
-The visible-yet-empty toxic personalities surrounding the subject matter are simply posturing to feed off a narcissistic supply at the expense of the community.
-And the cognitive dissonance they have caused through manipulation, has created a divisive bitterness in the a11y community.

-Some of this has impacted the internal politics of the W3C's AGWG, inflaming an untenable and ongoing problem.
-Our proactive response, to maintain momentum and continue the work and development, has been founding the non-profit Inclusive Reading Technologies, Inc. The [APC-Readability Criterion](https://readtech.org/ARC/) is a public working draft, and provides solid and useful guidance for designers to ensure visual accessibility and improved readability for all users.

-**Legislatures should be aware that WCAG&nbsp;2 is not fit for use in law or regulation**; if it were a voluntary guideline, the potential for harm would not be such a concern, but when elevated to statute law, the potential for harm is unacceptable.
-The unfortunate part here is that the serious problems of WCAG&nbsp;2's contrast SCs cast a dark shadow on the rest of WCAG&nbsp;2.

-### Don't be led astray, WCAG&nbsp;2.x SCs 1.4.3 & 1.4.11 are not fit for purpose.
-WCAG 2's contrast math/methods do not support actual accessibility, and in fact can result in conditions that are worse for those with color vision deficiencies.
-The understanding docs of WCAG 2.x contain false or misleading information, and the premise lacks scientific support.
-1.4.3 and 1.4.11 should not be incorporated into any laws nor regulations.

-Moreover, a critical view of the actions here and elsewhere, clearly reveal a motivation to obstruct, with a darker purpose.
-This can not be allowed to stand.
-Fixing the significant problems of web content readability is one we take seriously, as is evidenced by our continued development of free-to-use guidelines and technologies.

-Thank you for reading.

 ## Resources

 For more background on APCA and Readability, you may find these links helpful: